Functional Neurologic Disorder (FND) in Children and Young Adults: Symptoms, Causes, and Treatment

 What Is Functional Neurologic Disorder?

-Functional Neurologic Disorder (FND) occurs when the brain has difficulty controlling movement, sensation, or other neurological processes.
-Unlike neurological diseases that involve structural damage to the brain, FND affects how the brain functions rather than how it is physically structured.
+Functional Neurologic Disorder occurs when the brain has difficulty controlling movement, sensation, awareness, or other neurological processes.
+Unlike many neurological diseases that involve structural injury or degeneration, FND affects how the brain functions and communicates with the body.

-In simple terms, the brain’s “software” is temporarily malfunctioning even though the “hardware” is intact.
+In simple terms, the brain’s “software” is malfunctioning even though the “hardware” may appear intact.

 FND may also be referred to as: